SymaLang/syma-website/public/docs/LANGUAGE.md

 ```

 **Important Notes:**
-- Frozen is structural - it remains in the AST and must be explicitly unwrapped to evaluate contents
+- Inert is structural - it remains in the AST and must be explicitly unwrapped to evaluate contents
-- Frozen does not prevent pattern matching in the pattern position of rules - patterns are matched, not normalized
+- Inert does not prevent pattern matching in the pattern position of rules - patterns are matched, not normalized
-- Guards are fully normalized with all rules (allows user-defined predicates), so use `{Frozen x_}` to check matched values before rule application
+- Guards are fully normalized with all rules (allows user-defined predicates), so use `{Inert x_}` to check matched values before rule application
-- **Structural comparison operators** (`Eq`, `Neq`, `Is`, `Are`, etc.) compare without evaluating, so Frozen is less often needed for equality checks
+- **Structural comparison operators** (`Eq`, `Neq`, `Is`, `Are`, etc.) compare without evaluating, so Inert is less often needed for equality checks
-- Frozen is still essential for preventing rule-based normalization (not just primitive folding)
+- Inert is still essential for preventing rule-based normalization (not just primitive folding)
-- To evaluate Frozen contents, extract and normalize them explicitly outside the Frozen wrapper
+- To evaluate Inert contents, extract and normalize them explicitly outside the Inert wrapper

 ### The MetaSafe Wrapper

 The `MetaSafe` wrapper enables controlled normalization during meta-programming.
-Unlike `Frozen` which prevents all normalization, `MetaSafe` normalizes its contents but **only evaluates meta-safe primitives**, preserving non-meta-safe operations and pattern variables in symbolic form.
+Unlike `Inert` which prevents all normalization, `MetaSafe` normalizes its contents but **only evaluates meta-safe primitives**, preserving non-meta-safe operations and pattern variables in symbolic form.

 **Syntax:**
 ```syma